highkite/pdfAnnotate/README.md

 ### <a name="save"></a>save(...)

 The save method allows to store the adapted PDF document in a **nodejs** environment.

+**Please notice**: It seems to be unusal to create a library targeting the node environment and the browser equally.
+When using the library in *Angular 6+* it complains that the module **fs** can not be loaded.
+For more information see discussion on [Github](https://github.com/angular/angular-cli/issues/10681).
+I did not find a way to compile this library or change the code of the library sothat it is possible to run it in angular and nodejs.
+If you know please contact me.

+If you want to use this method you need to uncomment it in the code.
+Sorry for the inconvenience.
+I know this is a really, really poor design;).

 #### Parameters:
 | Paramater   |     Type      |  Description |